Asquera/eson/README.md

 # echolon-search: The elasticsearch query DSL, in Ruby

 This gem provides a full implementation of the elasticsearch query DSL, independent of a client.
+At the moment, it encodes the query DSL of ElasticSearch 0.19

 Features:

 * Safe: it does its best to avoid generating improper queries
-* Close to the original: All queries and filters have the same name as in the elasticsearch documentation
+* Close to the original: All queries and filters have the same name an similar parameter order as in the elasticsearch documentation
 * Ease of use: makes handing some of the trickier aspects of the query language easier
 * Complete: Incorporates all of the elasticsearch query language
-* Fast

 ## Usage